olipratt/microcarddeck/readme.md

 $ python microcarddeck.py
 ```

-Run the tests by similarly running `python test_microcarddeck.py`.
+Run the tests by first installing the developer requirements with `pip install -r requirements-dev.txt` then running `python test_microcarddeck.py`.

 ## Usage